Azure-Samples/cargotracker-wls-aks/README.md

 echo "Cargo Tracker URL: ${CARGO_TRACKER_URL}"
 ```

 You can also `curl` the REST API exposed by Cargo Trakcer.
+It's strongly recommend you to get familiar with Cargo Tracker with the above exercise.

 The `/graph-traversal/shortest-path` REST API allows you to retrive shortest path from origin to destination.